 - Zhongshan to Melbourne—24 days LCL

-How Long to Ship Cargo by Air From China to Australia?
+How Long Does It Take to Ship Cargo by Air From China to Australia?

-You should expect your air shipping from China to Australia to take between two and eight days, as this list shows:
+You should expect your air freight from China to Australia to take between two and eight days, as this list illustrates:

 - Zhengzhou to Brisbane—7 days